- Skincare

-- I Put the L’Oréal Paris Revitalift Derm Intensives Night Serum With 0.3% Pure Retinol to the Test
+The L’Oréal Paris Revitalift Derm Intensives Night Serum With 0.3% Pure Retinol Gave Me Seriously Glowy Skin

-Retinol is sometimes called the gold standard of anti-aging ingredients.
-While I’ve dabbled with this potent ingredient before, I’ve never stuck with it; mostly because my moody combination skin type is sensitive and retinol has been known to cause dryness and irritation.
-That said, the benefits of this ingredient, such as improving the appearance of fine lines, acne and more, I decided to give it another try when L’Oréal Paris sent me a complimentary bottle of its new L’Oréal Paris Revitalift Derm Intensives Night Serum with 0.3% Pure Retinol to try and review.
-The formula contains pure retinol (and no retinol derivatives) and glycerin but does not contain fragrance, so I had faith my sensitive skin could handle it.
+Retinol is often called the gold standard of anti-aging ingredients.
+While I’ve dabbled with this potent ingredient before, I’ve never stuck with it, mostly because my combination skin is sensitive and retinol can cause dryness and irritation.
+That said, given the benefits of this ingredient, such as improving the appearance of fine lines, acne and more, I decided to give it another try when L’Oréal Paris sent me a complimentary bottle of its new Revitalift Derm Intensives Night Serum with 0.3% Pure Retinol.
+The formula contains pure retinol (no retinol derivatives here) and glycerin and is allergy-tested.
+Read on for my full review.

 What Is Pure Retinol?